The Major Periods of Western Art

 Contemporary Art Art Movement

-Contemporary Art is started in the 1970s; it is s broad term given to today’s art.
+Contemporary Art is started in the 1970s; it is a broad term given to today’s art.

-When you look at this art timeline, one thing that stands out is that art and artists have been making the world a more beautiful and interesting place for a very, very long time.
+When you look at this art timeline, one thing that stands out is that art and artists have made the world more beautiful and exciting for a very long time.
 Art has been around since the beginning of time.
 For any artist looking to explore a form of art, know that you’re not alone.
 There have been many who have come before you.

 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!